 Light (on the phone): Sorry mom, I can't come home again this year.
 Tell Sayu that I promise I'll find time to come back home next year so we can spend some real family time together.

 When he does lose his memories, however, he goes from sinisterly calm to outright desperate.
 Afterwards, Higuchi continues killing criminals, but L decides to lie to Light and say that no killings have happened.
-Not only that, I felt shocked that he was confined for 50 days straight, he's seen on the ground and by the looks of it, he looks like he was dying of starvation.
+Not only that, he was confined for 50 days straight, he's seen on the ground and by the looks of it, he looks like he was dying of starvation.
 What makes it worse was when L tricked Light into believing that his father was going to kill him.
 Right when his father pulled the trigger and the gunshot was heard, it seemed that Light died and his father crossed the Moral Event Horizon for doing this.
 But then we see that it was a test to see if Light was Kira or not and gun was just a blank.
-Even worse, Light was tearing up and begging for mercy and Misa was calling out to Light's father, believing how cruel he his, and then sobbing for Light.